opticfluorine/sovereign/docs/manual/creators/scripting/api/inventory.md

    Gets the slot index for the given item if it is in the entity's inventory.

    :param entityId: Entity ID.
-   :type entityId: integer
+   :type entityId: lightuserdata
    :param itemId: Item entity ID.
-   :type itemId: integer
+   :type itemId: lightuserdata

    :return: Slot index, or 0 if the item is not in a slot belonging to the entity.
    :rtype: integer